 We caught up with Chiara to unpack what it’s like working in an industry where technology, data, and audience insights are intertwined and how leveraging such human-centered approaches make an impact at scale.
 How does this shift the approach, outcomes, and methods to create impactful ads?
 You’ll find out all about it in this interview!

-Chiara: In my professional life, just like in my personal life, I’m a traveler as I’ve always been keen on different experiences.
+In my professional life, just like in my personal life, I’m a traveller as I’ve always been keen on different experiences.

 The challenge and the most appealing part of my job are that together with my team, we started off with a clean canvas: we were the first digital team of the company and there were many things to put in place in terms of digital thinking, tools, best practices, processes, and so on.